digitalfabrik/wohnraumboerse-backend/README.md

 For development: Before running the lint script or the flow type checker, execute the `flow-typed` script first.
 It will install the flow type definitions for external libraries.

+## Using configs for development
+neuburg-backend will look for configs in the current working directory.
+If it does not find the config it will start to search up the directory tree.
+The priority of config files is the following (first path has the highest priority):
+* `.neuburg-brackendrc-dev.json`,
+* `.neuburg-brackendrc-dev.js`,
+* `neuburg-brackend-dev.config.js`,
+* `.neuburg-brackendrc.json`,
+* `.neuburg-brackendrc.js`,
+* `neuburg-brackend.config.js`

+Look into the `templates/` folder for a config template.

 ## API Version v0
 ### Offers Endpoint